01 of 07

-Basement waterproofing is inexpensive... and easy to install as the home is being built.
-However for an existing home adding basement waterproofing is very expensive because it requires extensive excavation and landscape repairs.
+Basement waterproofing is inexpensive and easy to install... as the home is being built.
+For an existing home adding basement waterproofing is very expensive because it requires extensive excavation and landscape repairs.

 The good news is that not all wet or leaky basements require adding waterproofing or new foundation drainage systems as a solution.
 Very often the source of wet basement walls or a leaky basement is on the outside of the home, above the ground and easily repaired.
-You may find that very simple things like improper roof drainage, improper ground slope or even your neighbor's drainage may be causing your problem.Continue to 2 of 7 below.
+You may find that improper roof drainage, improper ground slope, or even your neighbor's drainage may be causing your problem.Continue to 2 of 7 below.

 02 of 07

-Water flows downhill and that means down your driveway, patio or lawn, and into your home and down the basement wall until it stops.
+Water flows downhill, and that means down your driveway, patio or lawn, and into your home and down the basement wall until it stops.
 Your basement wall is now functioning as a mini Hoover dam, causing a reservoir of wet earth and pressure to build up against your basement wall.
 The pressure pushes the water into your wall and through the smallest crack.
-Or worse yet, the pressure creates its own cracks in the wall.
+Worse yet, the pressure creates its own cracks in the wall.

 The more water produced by a rainstorm and the more sources of water being thrown... into your basement wall, the worse your problem.
 This problem can become so severe that structural failures occur from the pressure against the wall or from the erosion of the subgrade upon which the foundation of your home rests.
 At that point, whole corners of your basement wall may crack and fall away, requiring expensive foundation underpinning.

 Waterproofing only reduces water penetration but does not address the root cause of the water problem.
 Furthermore, expensive interior or exterior foundation drainage systems do not address the root cause of the problem, either.Continue to 3 of 7 below.

 Check for Grade Sloping Into The House